tnear/linux/nvme.md

 ### Example use case
 If an NVMe SSD starts overheating, it can send an AEN to the host OS, which can take action like throttling I/O or triggering an alarm.

+## Queue pair
+NVMe uses queue pairs (qpairs) for communication between the host and controller.
+Each queue pair consists of:
+- Submission Queue (SQ): Where the host places commands
+- Completion Queue (CQ): Where the controller places completion entries

+### Admin queue pairs
+Each NVMe controller has exactly one admin QP, which has an ID of 0.
+It is created during controller initialization.
+The admin queue pair handles controller management (it is not involved in data transfer aka I/O).

+Responsibilities:
+- controller config (setting features, log pages, capability discovery)
+- namespace management
+- queue management: create and delete I/O qpairs

+### I/O queue pairs
+I/O queue pairs handle data operations (read, write, flush, etc.).
+NVMe controllers can support up to 65,535 I/O queue pairs (while admin qpair only has one).
+Their IDs range from [1, 65535].
+Multiple I/O queue pairs enables parallelism.

+I/O queue pairs are created by the admin qpair.

 ## Resources
 - https://www.youtube.com/watch?v=Qy1q4qT7b2M
 - NVM Express over Fabrics with SPDK for Intel® Ethernet Products with RDMA (May 2021)